 R v Basilwudike (2021)

 Secured 4 robbery convictions following threats to stab and use of firearm against 4 teenage boys.
 Intermediary appointed for Defendant requiring compliance with ground rules questioning.
 Defendant pleaded on first day of trial.

 R v Middleton (2020)

 Successfully prosecuted Defendant charged exposure on a bus.
 Immediate imprisonment imposed.

 R v Ejem (2019)

 Secured 2 convictions for sustained domestic ABH and perverting the course of justice.
-Rigorous cross-examination exposed psychological, emotional and ultimately physical abuse levelled against vulnerable complainant through painstaking analysis of chat logs and text messages.
+Rigorous cross-examination exposed psychological, emotional and ultimately physical abuse levelled against vulnerable victim through painstaking analysis of chat logs and text messages.

 R v N (2019)

 Defended s.20 GBH where Defendant alleged to have punched and broken Complainant’s jaw outside a nightclub.

 R v Chugtai (2019)